 I feel like breaking into a chorus of “O, Christmas Tree”, but I’ll spare you my singing (yes… even over the internet, you’ll be able to hear my out of tone voice!).
 But this is my way of saying how excited I am to write this post!

 Below you will find 25 Christmas ornament crafts for kids!
-These ornament ideas are perfect for kids of all ages.
+These ornament ideas are perfect winter activities for kids of all ages.
 Younger children and preschoolers might need help with some of them, but older kids will able to do most of these with little or no help.

 There’s such an array of ornament crafts to pick from, and I have chosen a variety of types that use lots of different materials and techniques.